smnorris/bcfishpass/model/01_access/dams/README.md

 BC dam locations and barrier status have been compiled from many sources by the Canadian Wildlife Federation into the [Canadian Aquatic Barrier Database (CABD)](https://aquaticbarriers.ca).
 Dam features for bcfishpass are taken directly from the CABD.

+Also included are temporary placeholders for downstream USA dams that are barriers to fish passage (cannot currently be matched to FWA streams)

 ## Usage